edayot/ItemIO/README.md

 Notes :
 - Only Slot and allowed_side are required
 - You can declare multiple times the same slot

+Some tags are very useful like :
-- If your are using a container as a custom block but without the posibility of input/output items you can add the tag ``itemio.container.nope``
+- ``itemio.container.nope`` : If your are using a container as a custom block but without the posibility of input/output items you can add the tag.
-- To make the container compatible with hoppers just add the tag ``itemio.container.hopper``
+- ``itemio.container.hopper`` : To make the container compatible with hoppers just add the tag.
+- ``itemio.container.not_vanilla_container`` : if the custom container does not use a vanilla container (used in SimpleDrawer with beehives)
+- ``itemio.container.auto_handled_io`` : if you want all the control on input/output (advanced use, see [SimpleDrawer](https://github.com/edayot/SimpleDrawer/tree/master/SimpleDrawer%20DataPack/data/itemio/tags/functions/event))

 ### - Item cables